Kevin Johnson Jr.: Murder

 On July 5, 2005, police officers including William McEntee were looking for Kevin Johnson for an alleged breach of his probation.
 While searching Johnson's house, his 12-year-old brother, "Bam Bam", began having a seizure.
 According to Johnson, police blocked Johnson's family from providing him with sufficient medical treatment, and he eventually died in hospital.
-Johnson therefore blamed the police, believing that they were indirectely responsible for the death of his little brother.
+Johnson therefore blamed the police, believing that they were indirectly responsible for the death of his little brother.

 Later that evening, one of those officers, Sgt.
 William McEntee, 43, returned to Meacham Park.
 He had offered to take a fireworks complaint from another officer because he was closer to the area.
 Suddenly, Johnson opened fire on McEntee, hitting him multiple times.
 McEntee drove a short distance, crashed, and fell out of the car.
 Johnson walked over and shot him again.
 McEntee later died in hospital.

 Execution

 Johnson's lawyers claimed racism played a role in his death sentence, as Johnson was black, and McEntee was white.
-Additionally, the prosecutor who sought the death penalty against Johnson, Bob McCulloch, requested the death penalty in the police officer murder cases where the defendants were black but did not do so for the only white defendant.
+Additionally, the prosecutor who sought a death sentence against Johnson, Bob McCulloch, reportedly requested death sentences in police officer murder cases where the defendants were black but had not done so for the only white defendant in such a case.
 The courts rejected the defense and declined to halt the execution.

 Johnson's daughter, 19-year-old Khorry Ramey, asked the courts to allow her to witness her father's execution.
-Her request was denied, however, after a judge upheld a law that stated Ramey was too young.
+Her request was ultimately denied after a judge upheld a law that stated Ramey was too young.
 Missouri law requires a person to be aged 21 or older in order to view an execution.

 Johnson was executed on November 29, 2022, via lethal injection.
 In his final statement, he apologized to McEntee's family as well as his own.
 In a first in Missouri execution history, Johnson was accompanied by his spiritual adviser during the execution procedure.